BP says no injuries in Texas City hydrotreater fire

-HOUSTON BP Plc said a fire that broke out on Tuesday afternoon in a residual hydrotreater at the company's 400,780 barrel-per-day Texas City, Texas, refinery was extinguished in about 1-1/2 hours and resulted in no injuries.
+HOUSTON BP Plc said a fire broke out on Tuesday afternoon on a residual hydrotreater at the company's 400,780-barrels-per-day Texas City, Texas, refinery, but no injuries were reported.

-BP spokesman Scott Dean said a portion of the refinery was evacuated.

-The residual hydrotreater remained shut following the fire, but the rest of the refinery's units, including crude distillation and gasoline plants, were operating, Dean said.
+The fire forced the evacuation of a section of the plant, BP spokesman Scott Dean said.

 A residual hydrotreater uses hydrogen to remove sulfur from crude oil residuals before they are processed in refining units.
 Crude oil residuals are heavy, tar-like portions of a barrel of crude oil.